zhaojh10010/m3u8-offline-downloader/README.md

 # M3U8 Downloader
-A simple backend for offline m3u8 links downloading using nodejs.
+A practice project -> a simple backend for offline m3u8 links downloading using nodejs.

+Not a right way to use npm...
+TODO: Need npm run build

 ### Installation
 This project needs to install ffmpeg docker image, so firstly you need to install docker and start docker process, and then execute